snl-dakota/dakota/docs/user/compiling/configure.rst

   CMAKE_Fortran_FLAGS=-O2

-**Shared vs. Static libraries:** By default, Dakota builds and links external shared libraries, but can also build static libraries if you need to link against static libraries without position-independent code, e.g,. an installed libblas.a or libmpi.a. ::
+**Shared vs. Static libraries:** By default, Dakota builds and links external shared libraries but can also build static libraries if you need to link against static libraries without position-independent code, e.g,. an installed libblas.a or libmpi.a. ::